ThatNerdyKun/Arsenic-Class-9th/README.md

 # Arsenic-Class-9th
-This is basically our individual Arsenic project according to ones uses you can use it for accessing notes.
+This is basically our individual Arsenic project according to ones uses, you can use it for accessing notes.